Dan-maksi/Atlassian-User-Deactivation-Python-script/README.md

-# Atlassian_User_Automation
+# Atlassian User Automation

-An Atlassian automation app, which runs in a gitlabs pipeline which deactivates inactive users after a set amount of days and post a notification into a given slack channel, with the deleted users, last active date, email and pipeline id.
+Atlassian User Automation is an automation app for Atlassian that runs in a GitLab pipeline.
+The app deactivates inactive users after a set amount of days and posts a notification with the deleted users, their last active date, email, and pipeline ID to a specified Slack channel.

+## Environment Variables

-These are enviorment variablies assigned in the git pipeline which are needed for the app to run:
+The following environment variables must be assigned in the Git pipeline for the app to run:

-days_threshold: is the number of days that a given user is allowed to be inactive
+- `days_threshold`: the number of days a user is allowed to be inactive before being deactivated.

-dry_run: Dry_run allows you to run the app without deactivating an users, but it still outputs what users would have been deleted.
-(Good for testing)
+- `dry_run`: allows running the app without deactivating users, but still outputs what users would have been deleted, good for testing.

-token: Is the Orginization Admin API token needed to make apis calls. (https://support.atlassian.com/organization-administration/docs/manage-an-organization-with-the-admin-apis/)

-orgId: Is your orginization id (https://confluence.atlassian.com/jirakb/what-it-is-the-organization-id-and-where-to-find-it-1207189876.html)
+- `token`: the organization admin API token required for making API calls.
+[Learn more about admin APIs](https://support.atlassian.com/organization-administration/docs/manage-an-organization-with-the-admin-apis/).
+- `orgId`: the organization ID.
+[Learn where to find it](https://confluence.atlassian.com/jirakb/what-it-is-the-organization-id-and-where-to-find-it-1207189876.html).

-organization: is the name of the orginization, example: https://example-org.atlassian.net/
+- `organization`: the name of the organization (e.g. https://example-org.atlassian.net/).

-email: Admins email which will be used to make API calls (this app uses 2 versions of API calls and both need diffrent authentication methods one email and assosiated token, one Admin API key)
+- `email`: the admin's email used to make API calls.
+The app uses two versions of API calls, each with different authentication methods: one email and associated token, and one admin API key.

-basicauth = Key assosiated with email (https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+- `basicauth`: the key associated with the email.
+[Learn how to manage API tokens](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

-gitlab_pipeline_url = URL of pipeline used to run script
+- `gitlab_pipeline_url`: the URL of the pipeline used to run the script (used in Slack notifications).

-slack_channel = Stack channel where you want notification posted
+- `slack_channel`: the Slack channel where the notification should be posted.

-slack_token = Asosiated Stack API key
+- `slack_token`: the associated Slack API key.

-exceptions: is list of Emails that you would like the script to ignore
+- `exceptions`: a list of emails that the script should ignore.

-NOTE: The script cannot deactivate users from a diffrent orginization that you may have invited to yours.
-Because the deactivate API call only requires Admin token and user id, it cannot tell if you are trying to remove them from yours or from the origin one, since the account id is the same across orginizations.
+Note that the script cannot deactivate users from a different organization that you may have invited to yours.
+This is because the deactivate API call only requires the admin token and user ID, which cannot tell if you are trying to remove them from your organization or from the original one, as the account ID is the same across organizations.